 Nieuw Statendam is seen here after just leaving the north lock at IJmuiden after her first visit to Amsterdam.

 The Nieuw Statendam has a little higher passengercapacity then her earlier sister, as several of her Pinnacle Suites are re-designed and she also has eight more staterooms.
 The ship also has 32 Family Staterooms as well as 12 Single Staterooms.
 Most of the cabins are updated though, which is mostly the case aboard a second ship within a class.
-Like aboard Queen Mary 2 for example, guests who book the Neptune Suite, Neptune Spa Suite of Pinnacle Suite can use a dedicated lounge named the Neptune Lounge with personal concierge service.
+Guests who book the Neptune Suite, Neptune Spa Suite of Pinnacle Suite aboard Nieuw Statendam can use a dedicated lounge named the Neptune Lounge with personal concierge service.
 This lounge also is enlarged when compared to the lounge aboard Koningsdam, so she can also have more windows for a more open feel.

 Instead of the Culinary Arts Center, which is aboard Koningsdam, Nieuw Statendam features the Club Orange, named after the Dutch Royal Family.
 Returning are the Grand Dutch Café and the BLEND wine-bar, next to of course the circular World Stage, with its 240 degrees LED-screens surrounding the stage.
 In the main Dining Room, the ceiling is held high by several bended pilars and central focuspoint is the two-storey wine-tower.
 Rudi's Sel de Mer restaurant is the French restaurant aboard, with seating for only 54 people.
 The back wall is sporting a collection of culinair pop-art porcelain plates designed by the French company Bernardaud.
 Also the eastern restaurant Tamarind returns, designed by Storbraaten.
 It is based on the four elements, water, wood, fire and earth.
 What is different from Koningsdam is that Tamarind aboard Nieuw Statendam also has some outdoor seating.